 Kristie Feinberg (44) is Chief Financial Officer of the Americas for Invesco Ltd., a global investment management company affiliated with the Managing Owner.
 She was appointed to this position in May 2019.
 In this capacity, Ms. Feinberg is responsible for general management support, in addition to executing on various strategic initiatives and overseeing the financial framework for the business units operating within the Americas division of Invesco Ltd. She has also served as a Member of the Board of Managers of the Managing Owner since June 2019.
 From January 2001 to May 2019, she served as Senior Vice President and Corporate Treasurer for OFI Global Asset Management, a global investment management company offering various retail and institutional investment solutions.
 She received an M.B.A. in finance from Columbia University and a B.A. in Economics from St. Cloud State University.

-Additionally, Ms. Feinberg is a CFA® charterholder, a Financial Risk Manager - Certified by the Global Association of Risk Professionals and a Certified Treasury Professional.
+Additionally Ms. Feinberg is a CFA® charterholder, a Financial Risk Manager - Certified by the Global Association of Risk Professionals and a Certified Treasury Professional.
 Ms. Feinberg was listed as a principal of the Managing Owner on June 20, 2019.

 Annette Lege (50) has been a Chief Accounting Officer and Head of Finance and Corporate Services ("FCS") Business Services for Invesco Ltd. since March 2017.
 In this role, she is responsible for all aspects of Corporate Accounting including group financial reporting, internal controls and group accounting policies.
 Ms. Lege also manages Invesco's Finance operations and shared service centers and has held this role since September 2015.
 Previously, Ms. Lege was Head of FCS Transformation Office from October 2013 through September 2015, with responsibility for business transformation initiatives taking place across FCS at Invesco.
 Before assuming that role in October 2013, Ms. Lege held the position of North American Corporate Controller at Invesco from March 2007 to October 2013.
+Ms. Lege is also a CPA, is licensed by FINRA as a Financial Operations Principal, and is a member of the Texas State Board of Public Accountants.
 Ms. Lege earned a BBA in accounting from the University of Houston.
-Ms. Lege was listed as a principal of the Managing Owner on March 30, 2017 and was listed as a principal of Invesco Advisers, Inc., a registered investment adviser affiliated with the Managing Owner, on March 22, 2017.
+Ms. Lege was listed as a principal of the Managing Owner on March 30, 2017 and was listed as a principal of Invesco Advisers, Inc., a registered investment adviser affiliated with the Managing Owner on March 22, 2017.